How to Create a Disc Using Fixed Packet Writing

-- 4. Once all of the files/folders have been add to project, click the "Close" button.
+- 4. Once all of the files/folders have been added to the project, click the "Close" button.
 You will not need to manually select a "Write" button since the files are written to disc as soon as they are moved into the track view (bottom-right window).

 - 5. Once a disc has been written to using fixed packet writing, you can add content to the disc through the File | Add to Existing FPW Disc menu.

-*All images shown are from GEAR PRO Linux 5.02, being run on SuSE Pro 9.1*
+*All images shown are from GEAR PRO UNIX 5.02, being run on Solaris 8*

 - 7. Finished.
 You have successfully created a disc using fixed packet writing!